 Forensic Psychiatry Fellowship Training Program

-Extensive didactic seminars are provided for the forensic resident in both criminal and civil forensic psychiatry.
+Extensive didactic seminars are provided for the forensic fellow in both criminal and civil forensic psychiatry.
 These include a forensic didactic topic seminar, a seminar on court testimony and forensic report writing skills, a seminar on key landmark mental health law cases and a research seminar.
-In addition, the forensic residents are provided funding to attend the annual American Academy of Psychiatry and the Law Forensic Psychiatry Review Course and annual meeting.
+In addition, the forensic fellows are provided funding to attend the annual American Academy of Psychiatry and the Law Forensic Psychiatry Review Course and annual meeting.

 Charles L. Scott, M.D.

 Professor of Clinical Psychiatry